-As a backstop, the Bank considers that a significant increase in credit risk occurs no later than when an asset is more than 30 days past due which is applicable to all segments except for accounts receivable, transactions with financial institutions and issuers of securities; 1 day - for transactions with banks and issuers of securities, 2 days - for transactions with other financial institutions.
+As a backstop, the Bank considers that a significant increase in credit risk occurs no later than when an asset is more than 30 days past due or increase in PD two times or more, which is applicable to all segments except for accounts receivable, transactions with financial institutions and issuers of securities; 1 day - for transactions with banks and issuers of securities, 2 days - for transactions with other financial institutions.
 Days past due are determined by counting the number of days since the earliest elapsed due date in respect of which full payment has not been received.
 Due dates are determined without considering any grace period that might be available to the borrower.